Evelin Lindner: Work

 Since 2003, she is the main organizer of two Dignity Conferences each year, one conference in a different world region and the other each December at Columbia University in New York City.

 In 2011, the World Dignity University initiative together with Dignity Press were launched, and Dignity Press has so far (01/2020) published more than thirty books addressing human dignity and humiliation from a variety of perspectives.

 In 2015, 2016, and 2017 Evelin Lindner was nominated for the Nobel Peace Prize by a group of critical scientists in Norway.
+In her 2017 book, Honor, Humiliation, and Terror: An Explosive Mix – And How We Can Defuse It with Dignity, she asked, "[w]hat about leaving behind our identification with ourselves and identity with life in general?
+What about lifeism rather than humanism, humanitarian, or humanistic?"

 Books and awards

 Evelin Lindner has received several awards.

 In 2006, she was the recipient of the "2006 Swiss Association of Applied Psychology (SBAP) Award for Applied Psychology", for her unique research and independent project management skills, as well as for her advocacy for humanity in a global society.

 In 2009, she received the Prisoner's Testament Award in Norway.

 Her first book, Making Enemies: Humiliation and International Conflict (2006), has been honored as an "Outstanding Academic Title" by the journal Choice for 2007.

 In 2009 she published her second book, Emotion and Conflict: How Human Rights Can Dignify Emotion and Help Us Wage Good Conflict.

 Her third book, Gender, Humiliation, and Global Security was published in 2010 with a foreword by Desmond Tutu, and was highly recommended by Choice.